shycopney44/W_S5M1_Project/README.md

 ## Instructions

-During a hiring process for a Web Developer position, you have been given a take-home coding assignment.
-The task consists in building some widgets on a web-page, using JavaScript alone.
+You have been given a take-home coding assignment as part of a hiring process for a Web Developer position.
+Your task is to build some widgets on a web-page, using only JavaScript.

-You have been given a detailed [mock](todo) showing the desired end result.
+To help you complete the task, two of your future team-members will provide you with instructions and advice.
+You can find a [detailed mock](todo) showing the desired end result.

-**To help you complete the task, two of your future team-members will provide you with instructions and advice.**
+Make sure to carefully read and follow their instructions.
+Good luck!

 ### 💾 DevOps Engineer

-Below, a DevOps Engineer will help you set up your local environment and launch the project:
+**Below, a DevOps Engineer will help you set up your local environment and launch the project:**

 This is a **full-stack web application** that comprises both back-end and front-end components.
 When deployed to production, the back-end part would run in the cloud (think Amazon Web Services or Azure), while the front-end would execute inside the user's web browser (like Chrome for Android, or Firefox for desktop).